 The CR Author should ensure that the current commit passes any automated syntax and drafting rule checks before submitting the CR for consideration by the meeting.
 CRs which do not pass automated checking may be accepted at the discretion of the Chair (see clause 3.4).

 When ready for submission, the CR contributor prepares a CR form as per the existing 3GPP CR process.
 The CR author places a link to both the MR and the latest commit in their CR branch in the "Other comments" section of the CR form.
+For consistency, the CR contributor should adopt the following convention for entering these details into the "Other comments" box: